0ADMods/pre-colonial-mod/README.md

     Main menu -> Configuration -> Mods -> Download -> doubleclick
 ### Zip installation:
-1.Unzip the download but leave the inner archive intact.
+- First unzip the download but leave the inner archive intact.
-2.Place the unzipped folder into /binaries/data/mods.
+- Second place the unzipped folder into /binaries/data/mods.
 You'll see another folder there called 'public'.
-3.Launch the game and enable the mod in Options>Mod Selection.
+- Third launch the game and enable the mod in Options>Mod Selection.
 Press 'Start Mods'.
-4.Enjoy the mod!
+- Enjoy the mod!

 ## Contributing

 We could always use another helping hand with this project.
-There are several ways to help and contribute to the Terra Magna mod:
+There are several ways to help and contribute to the Pre-colonial mod:

 - Download, install and play the mod.
 - Promote the Terra Magna mod by telling friends about it, create game play videos or write a blog article about it.